hon1nbo/bsidesdfw-2024-badge/README.md

 - One LED (top left front side) is out of place for the badges issued at BSides due to a shifting error from a trace re-route caused when adjusting a pad size on another component to make an unrelated tab easier to solder.
 The shift was not caught until after fabrication started, but it has been fixed in the KiCAD files.
 - Silkscreen for LEDs is on the back.
 This saves the headache of multi-colour silkscreen or removing the aesthetic of the front design.
 We wanted to keep the dots so when unassembled it still keeps the design.
 The LED orientation is not affected by the silkscreen change.
+- Schematic shown above still has the old +6V power taps even though the diode drops voltage.
+This was caught shortly before bsides; I will remove this errata line when I update that schematic after the event.

 ## Extra Credits
 Thanks [SoberDogs](https://soberdogs.weebly.com/) for the use of the sticker art!